-CSS (cascading style sheets) allows you to modify color, font, and other style attributes of an HTML webpage.
-If you’re looking for a freelancer who can help you take your website’s style to the next level, a CSS developer can help.
+CSS (Cascading Style Sheets) allows you to modify color, font, and other style attributes of an HTML webpage.
+If you’re looking to take your website’s style to the next level, a CSS developer can help.

 So how do you find a CSS developer?
 What follows are some tips on finding top CSS developers on Upwork.

 As you’re browsing available CSS development consultants, it can be helpful to develop a shortlist of the contractors you may want to interview.
 You can screen profiles on criteria such as:

 - Technology fit.
 You want a CSS developer who understands your developer workflow and is familiar with all the tools, software, libraries, and frameworks used by your development team.

 - Portfolio.
 Since CSS is a front-end technology, the quality of past web projects speaks for itself.

 - Feedback.
 Check reviews from past clients for glowing testimonials or red flags that can tell you what it’s like to work with a particular CSS developer.

 How to write an effective CSS development job post